apache/sling-site/src/main/jbake/content/documentation/development/maven-archetypes.md

 Sling includes four Maven archetypes to quick start development.
 See [http://maven.apache.org/archetype/maven-archetype-plugin/](http://maven.apache.org/archetype/maven-archetype-plugin/) for general information on using Maven archetypes.
 The Maven groupId for all Sling archetypes is `org.apache.sling`.

+### sling-project-archetype

+This archetype will create a Sling project that can be deployed on the Sling 12.
+In contrast to the Apache Sling Maven Archetypes this one is geared towards creating a full project and not just a single module.
+See the [sling-project-archetype github repo](https://github.com/apache/sling-project-archetype) for more details.

 ### sling-launchpad-standalone-archetype

 This archetype generates a Maven project which will build a standalone Launchpad JAR file using the default bundle set.
 For demonstration purposes, the generated project includes an extra bundle list file (`src/main/bundles/list`) which includes Apache Felix FileInstall as well as a test configuration file (`src/test/config/sling.properties`).